 The processor exits the Extended HALT state when a break event occurs.
-When the processor exits the Extended HALT state, it will resume operation at the lower frequency, transition the VID to the original value, and then change the bus ratio back to the original value.
+When the processor exits the Extended HALT state, it will first transition the VID to the original value and then change the bus ratio back to the original value.